WOODS: Benchmarks for Out-of-Distribution Generalization in Time Series: Measuring the impact of distribution shifts

-Instead, let us go through the same example with the mixed-to-test ID performance.
-Performing ERM on the training domains $D^d|_{d\in\{80\%,\,90\%\}}$ will lead to a predictor that relies on the invariant features, as they are a stronger predictor of the label ($75\%$) than the spurious features ($60\%$).
+Instead, consider the generalization gap obtained with the mixed-to-test ID performance for the same dataset. \begin{example}[Attainable performance gap] Performing ERM on the training domains $D^d|_{d\in\{10\%,\,80\%,\,90\%\}}$ will lead to a predictor that relies on the invariant features, as they are a stronger predictor of the label ($75\%$) than the spurious features ($60\%$).
 Therefore, the ID performance will be $75\%$, and the OOD performance will be $10\%$, leading to a generalization gap of $65\%$.
-This gap is a much more significant measure of the upper bound of the performance than the original definition, as it is an attainable gap.
+This gap is a much more significant measure of the upper bound of the performance than the original definition. \end{example}